Create GPTs to Automate Supply Chain Analytics

 Screenshots of the ChatGPT editor [Test the GPT: Link]— (Image by Author)

-The architecture of the initial prototype doing ABC analysis is very simple.
+The architecture of the initial prototype, which does ABC analysis, is very simple.

 The architecture of the GPT [Test the GPT: Link]— (Image by Author)